arrow back

 Scope 3: the decisive issue in fashion

 In the textile industry, most of the carbon footprint lies outside the company's walls, in scope 3.
-The figures speak for themselves: between 80 and 95% of a fashion brand's carbon footprint comes from this scope, mainly from raw materials, manufacturing stages (spinning, weaving, dyeing, garment making), upstream transport, use, and end of life.
+Between 80 and 95% of a fashion brand's carbon footprint comes from this scope, mainly from raw materials, manufacturing stages (spinning, weaving, dyeing, garment making), upstream transport, use, and end of life.

 These proportions vary depending on the segment: